rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 Expire
 ------

-Finally, Rackspace Identity needs to understand the amount of time allowed to a federated user on Rackspace systems before forcing the user to reauthenticate.
-You can use two different formats to provide this attribute.
+Rackspace Identity must know the amount of time a federated user can remain on Rackspace systems before the user should be forced to authenticate again.
+You can use either of the following formats to specify this attribute:

 -  You can use an `ISO 8601`_ timestamp, which should include a time zone designator.
-   For example, the timestamp ``2017-10-04T16:20:57Z`` signifies that the user is forced to reauthenticate after October 4th 2017 at 16:20:57 UTC.
+For example, the timestamp ``2017-10-04T16:20:57Z`` signifies that the user is forced to authenticate after October 4th, 2017 at 16:20:57 Universal Time Coordinated (UTC).

 -  You can use an `ISO 8601`_ duration.
-   For example, ``PT1H2M`` signifies that the user is forced to reauthenticate one hour and two minutes after successfully logging in.
+For example, ``PT1H2M`` signifies that the user is forced to authenticate one hour and two minutes after logging in.

-In the preceding SAML assertion example, an expire timestamp is specified in the ``NotOnOrAfter`` attribute of the ``SubjectConfirmationData`` on line 61 In SAML, this attribute denotes the time after which the SAML assertion is no longer considered valid.
-While this timestamp does not fit semantically with the ``expire`` attribute that Rackspace Identity expects, it still works as a reasonable default.
+In the `SAML assertion example<#the-SAML-assertion>`_, an expire timestamp is specified in the ``NotOnOrAfter`` attribute of the ``SubjectConfirmationData`` on line 61.
+In SAML, this attribute denotes the time after which the SAML assertion is no longer considered valid.
+While this timestamp doesn't fit semantically with the ``expire`` attribute that Rackspace Identity expects, it still works as a  default.

 Other attributes
 ----------------

-Rackspace Identity expects the attributes described in the previous sections (``domain``, ``name``,``email``, ``roles``, and ``expire``) in every federated login.
-Some Rackspace products might expect additional optional attributes.
+Rackspace Identity expects the attributes of ``domain``, ``name``,``email``, ``roles``, and ``expire`` in every federated login.
+Some Rackspace products might expect other optional attributes.
 Consult this document for details on these attributes.

 Mapping attributes
 ==================

-You can find the SAML assertion attributes on the following lines of the preceding example:
+You can find the SAML assertion attributes on the following lines of the `SAML assertion example<#the-SAML-assertion>`_:

 .. include:: tables/loc.rst